-Upon completion of the 32-credit program you may apply for an Advanced Certificate.
+Upon completion of the requirements, you may apply for an Advanced Certificate.

-Upon completion of the 62-credit program you may apply for an Associate in Applied Science degree.
+Upon completion of the requirements, you may apply for an Associate in Applied Science degree.

 All students in the Pharmacy Technician program are required to pass a criminal background check and drug screen prior to participating in the Pharmacy Technician program courses.